szatanoslaw/aws-transcribe/README.md

-# dynamodb_event_reader
+# aws-transcribe

-Sample SAM Template for dynamodb_event_reader to interact with DynamoDB Events.
+Simple AWS Template for an API transcribing mp3 and wav files and checking if provided sentences appear in it.

 ## Requirements